adda-team/adda/examples/papers/2022_bessel/README.md

 The following Python scripts reproduce the data plotted in four figures of the paper: Glukhova S.A. and Yurkin M.A.
-Vector Bessel beams: general classification and scattering simulations, [_arXiv_ 2203.16510](https://arxiv.org/abs/2203.16510) (2022).
+Vector Bessel beams: General classification and scattering simulations, [_Phys.
+Rev. A_ **106**, 033508](https://doi.org/10.1103/PhysRevA.106.033508).
+(2022).
 The data was originally produced with ADDA v.1.5.0-alpha (443f00a).

 The module `bb_module.py` includes common functions, while the following python scripts run ADDA and produce corresponding figures:
 * `fig12_sphere.py`
 * `fig13_coated_sphere.py`
 * `fig14_extrapolation.py` (requires 8.2 GB of RAM)
 * `fig15_cube.py`

 Other folders (some are produced by scripts):